Heat Pump F-Gas Regulations UK: What Homeowners Need to Know

 F-gases (fluorinated gases) are a family of synthetic chemicals used as refrigerants in heat pumps, air conditioning systems, and refrigeration equipment.
 The most common F-gases used in heat pumps are:

-- R410A: The dominant refrigerant in heat pumps for the past two decades.
-It is efficient and non-toxic, but it has a very high global warming potential (GWP) of 2,088 — meaning one kilogram released into the atmosphere has the same warming effect as 2,088 kilograms of carbon dioxide.
+- R410A: The dominant refrigerant for the past two decades.
+Efficient and non-toxic, but with a very high global warming potential (GWP) of 2,088.

 UK F-Gas Regulations: The Current Rules